These DIY hot or cold rice therapy bags are perfect for aches, pains, or sore muscles. They’re great for winter, too!

-Kids are back in school, it’s finally starting to cool off a bit and TV is about to get good again.
-Signs all point to it being Fall soon!
+The kids are back in school, the weather is finally starting to cool off a bit, and TV is about to get good again.
+The signs all point to Fall soon!

 DIY RICE THERAPY BAGS: When it starts to get chilly, I start to get achy.
 Maybe I'm getting old or maybe it happens to everyone.
 Either way, I have a nifty little project so you'll be all set to heat or chill sore muscles or make your bed nice and toasty when the cooler temperatures hit: homemade rice bags!